 What's the average cost of a yearly supply of tampons?

 The next step for calculating a proper Menstrual-Health-Cost-Index was to sum up the average cost for a yearly supply of tampons for each country.
-Caution, we are now entering the territory of pure statistical modelling, so there are some assumptions to take into account for the following which for sure are not 1:1 transferable to the “real world”.
+Caution, we are now entering the territory of pure statistical modeling, so there are some assumptions to take into account for the following which for sure are not 1:1 transferable to the “real world”.
 I'm just mentioning this because I think it’s extremely important to keep things transparent and in the relative perspective.

 1. For my calculations, I consider that a person only uses tampons or pads for their period.

 2. To keep it simple I based all further calculation on the following:

 - a) On average, periods last 4 days (1).

 - b) The American College of Obstetricians estimates that the average number of disposable items used per period day lies between 3 and 6 items (2).
 So I kept the median number of 4.5 items for my calculations.